Innovation and Strategic Network Formation: Model

 \textbf{Actions:} Firm actions are choices $(p_i,q_i)$.
 The first component $p_i$ corresponds to a level of investment in R\&D. A small probability of a discovery is cheap, while probabilities close to one are very expensive.

 The second component $q_i$ corresponds to a level of openness or secrecy in interactions with other firms.
 As one example, consider a technology company's decision about whether to locate in an area with many other technology firms.
-Locating near other firms will lead to more casual interactions between the employees of the firm making the choice and employees of other firms (e.g., at bars and restaurants), and information can be shared in either direction in these interactions.\footnote{\cite*{storper2004buzz} discuss the importance of face-to-face interactions.} If there are enough relevant firms in the area, employees could reveal information about their firm or information about other firms from previous discussions.
-In addition to a firm's choice of location, the action $q_i$ could include decisions such as whether to send employees to conferences and how much disclose ongoing R\&D to employees.
+Locating near other firms will lead to more casual interactions between the employees of the firm making the choice and employees of other firms (e.g., at bars and restaurants), and information can be shared in either direction in these interactions.\footnote{A large body of work describes the role of geographical proximity in driving innovation (e.g., \citealp*{storper2004buzz}). \cite*{kelly2009technological} considers the impact of geography on information-sharing and describes a phase transition in exogenously determined networks; our approach differs in that we model firm decisions including factors such as location as an endogenous choice.} In addition to a firm's choice of location, the action $q_i$ could include decisions such as whether to send employees to conferences and how much disclose ongoing R\&D to employees.

 An important feature of the model is that increasing $q_i$ increases the probability that firm $i$ learns from other firms but also increases the probability that other firms learn from $i$.\footnote{\cite{stein2008conversations} gives a microfoundation for bilateral communication in the context of innovation.} The baseline model assumes that learning probabilities are symmetric: firm $i$ learns from firm $j$ with the same probability that firm $j$ learns from firm $i$.
 In Section~\ref{sec:secrecy}, we allow firms to have heterogeneous propensities to learn across firms and find this symmetric structure does not drive results.